ZombieCON Vol. 1 Review (2025)

 The film doesn’t waste time explaining how the magic works or why it happened, it simply uses this as the starting gun and gets on with the survival story.

-And while battles aren’t slick Hollywood set pieces, they feel fun and authentic to this group of characters, who are fighting in the only way they know how.
+And while battles aren’t slick Hollywood set pieces, they do feel fun and authentic to this group of characters, who are fighting in the only way they know how.

 By blending cosplay culture with a zombie survival story, ZombieCON Vol. 1 has carved out a small but interesting niche, and while it has flaws and gets a bit messy, I found it interesting enough and some dumb fun.